willdurand/willdurand.github.io/_posts/2013-11-13-ddd-with-symfony2-basic-persistence-and-testing.markdown

 }
 ```

-And here is your first test:
+And here are your first tests:

 ``` php
 <?php